 As always, be sure to use an airtight container!

-To reheat one-pan chicken and veggies, put them back in the oven at 350°F. No higher, or else you may dry out the meat.
+To reheat Italian chicken thighs, put them back in the oven at 350°F. No higher, or else you may dry out the meat.

 Cook just until the meat warms through and reaches 165°F.